Temouthy/movielist/README.md

 ### Steps

 - copy `src/firebase-config.example.js` to `src/firebase-config.js` and fill values
 - npm install
 - npm start

+## Tasks to do

+- sign in with google for separate accounts
+- take care of styling
+  - grid
+  - bootstrap
+- fix pictures